 My goal here is to share my love of history and hopefully inspire others in some simple way.

-To sum me up I'd have to say I am a history geek.
-No, I don't memorize dates.
-I am all about immersion - feeling, smelling, tasting, and doing history.
+I am all about history immersion - feeling, smelling, tasting, and doing history.
 This can be anything from rubbing my fingers over a delicious linen fabric, breathing in woodsmoke coming from a smoke house, cooking over a hearth, or feeling the twist of wool roving as I spin it on a walking wheel.
-And I'd have to say a huge weakness of mine is textiles!
-How I love 100% pure natural textiles: linen, wool, cotton, silk!
-There's just something about them that make me giddy.
-Whew! :-)
+Aah!
+Experiencing history is just so awesome.

-As to other things, I have worked in museums since I was 13, first started reenacting when I was 15, then moved on to living history at age 18, and eventually went on to earn a degree in History with a minor in Museum Studies.
+As to other things, I've worked in museums since I was 13, first started reenacting when I was 15, then moved on to living history at age 18.
+I eventually went on to earn a degree in History with a certificate/minor in Museum Studies.
+I had the absolutely best job in college as the Collections Photographer for the Utah State University's Museum of Anthropology.
 I guess history has always been and always will be in my blood!
-(Trust me, I tried going for a film degree, and then English, but the good Lord guided me back to History and I'm sure glad He did.
-It was the perfect fit!
-How could I have gotten so distracted?!)

 Again, welcome!
 Enjoy your stay!
 Leave comments!
 Love History!!!